Juniper/contrail-windows-docs/doc/continuous_deployment/Devenv_in_local_env.md

 Performing steps described below correctly should result in a configured devenv consiting of:

 - 2 virtual machines configured as Windows Contrail compute, named `[INITIALS]-tb1` and `[INITIALS]-tb2`
+    - Windows will have vRouter dependencies installed
+    - vRouter/vRouter Agent/Docker Driver will not be installed
 - 1 virtual machine configured as Contrail Controller node named `[INITIALS]-ctrl`
+    - Contrail Controller will be fully installed and configured

 ## Prerequisites